stummjr/doc.scrapinghub.com/autoscraping.rst

 |      description       |
 +------------------------+

-In a related move, we add a new template to one of the pages of the target set B, and annotate *name*, *price* and *description*.
+In a related move, we add a new template to one of the pages of the target set B, and annotate ``name``, ``price`` and ``description``.
 We would expect that by adding this new template, the problem will be fixed.
 But this is not the case because the first template has more annotations than the second, so it will be tried first.
-And since all required fields (*name* and *price*) will be extracted, the item will still be created with the wrong data because the second template will never be applied.
+And since all required fields (``name`` and ``price``) will be extracted, the item will still be created with the wrong data because the second template will never be applied.

-We have to add a new constraint by opening the first template in the annotation tool and marking the *description* annotation as required.
-With this in place the items of target set B will not be created by the first template because *description* field will not be extracted with it.
+We have to add a new constraint by opening the first template in the annotation tool and marking the ``description`` annotation as **Required**.
+With this in place the items of target set B will not be created by the first template because ``description`` field will not be extracted with it.
 So the algorithm will try the second template, which now will correctly extract three fields.

 Note that the template with three annotations could be tried first if the templates were not tried in decreasing order of annotations quantity.
-As a result we could get erroneously extracted data from the pages of target set A. In particular, we would most probably get the manufacturer data in *description* field while missing the actual description.
+As a result we could get erroneously extracted data from the pages of target set A. In particular, we would most probably get the manufacturer data in ``description`` field while missing the actual description.
 But in this case, if there is no other way to differentiate between description and manufacturer data, it is not possible to apply any constraint.
 The first approach would be to constrain the application of the template with four annotations by requiring to extract the missing field, because from target set A we extract four fields, and from target set B we extract three.
 The second approach would be to allow the first tried template (the one with three annotations) extract three fields for both target sets.

 As previously stated, the more annotations we have, the more constraints we can add.